 Fish fries in Pittsburgh aren't limited to Catholic churches.
 Many other churches offer fish dinners this time of year, as do some volunteer fire departments, area restaurants and community organizations.
 In Collier Township, for example, the Presto Volunteer Fire Department hosts several Friday Fish Fries for eat in or take out.
 CNH Javor Hall, located at the corner of East and Foreland Streets on Pittsburgh's North Side, will be selling fish and shrimp dinners every Friday during Lent.
-Check WPXI's Fish Fry Guide and KDKA Fish Fry Guide 2012 for additional listings.
+Check WPXI's 2014 Fish Fry List and KDKA Fish Fry Guide 2014 for additional listings.

 If you don't want to limit yourself to Fridays, then Pittsburgh restaurants with a good fish sandwich include the Original Oyster House in Market Square downtown, Benkovitz Seafood and Wholey's in the Strip District, and McGinnis Sisters locations in Monroeville and the South Hills.